Colonialism in Perpetuity

 African national flags are a colonial imposition

-Whereas European national flags are historically a cultural symbol and national pride; to the contrary, African national flags are a colonial imposition, an adaption of colonial heritage and little effort has been made, since so-called “independence“, by many African countries and their successive governments, to adapt them to, to have them inspired by, deeply rooted in and thus reflect national cultures.
+Whereas European national flags are historically a cultural symbol and national pride; to the contrary, African national flags are a colonial imposition: an adaption of colonial heritage.
+Little effort has been made, since so-called “independence“, by many African countries and their successive governments to adapt them to – and have them inspired by and deeply rooted in and thus reflect – African national cultures.

-Where changes of national flags have taken place in African countries, it has largely been motivated by the ambitions of the people in government, usually a few powerful individuals.
+Where changes of national flags have taken place in African countries; it has always and largely been motivated by the ambitions of the people in government – usually a few powerful individuals.
 And in some cases, the ambitions, wishes and dictates of a single individual, usually at the top of the power structure; which is a pyramid of power.
-Such governments or a few powerful individuals who control governments by and through the monopoly of weapons and armed forces – major instruments of power and violence – use national flags, pretty much the same way and in the same spirit as the colonialists did – to demonstrate and showcase their own conquests.
+Such governments or a few powerful individuals who control governments by and through the monopoly of (the use of) weapons and armed forces – major instruments of power and violence – use national flags pretty much the same way and in the same spirit as the colonialists did: to demonstrate and showcase their own conquests.

 By and large, African countries have almost no national cultures.
-What many African countries claim as national culture and what their governments (officials) demonstrate in and during national celebrations or to foreign officials, is in fact colonial culture with shades of their long lost (indigenous/traditional) cultures.
+What many African countries claim as (their) ‘national‘ culture and what their governments (officials) demonstrate in and during national celebrations or to foreign officials, is in fact colonial culture with shades of their long lost (indigenous/traditional) cultures.
 For instance, many African countries have no recognisable national dress (code); just as many are losing their languages in preference for foreign (colonial) languages.
-They justify this, otherwise national shame, as “modernity“, as “civilised” – euphemism for “westernisation” and African ways of doing things“.
+They justify this, otherwise national shame, as “modernity” or “development” – euphemism for “westernisation“; and, pathetically, “African ways of doing things“.
 This explains why nationals from the so-called former European colonial powers in Africa have no trouble finding themselves at home, comfortable in their colonies in Africa; because it’s an extension – the African extension – of their cultures.